Sanderling, 59 High Street, Pittenweem, KY10 2PL

 - gorgeous coastal walks

 Sleeps 4 - Sanderling comprises a beautifully restored 3 storey townhouse in the heart of Pittenweem.
-It occupies one half of a larger property, the other half being its' sister property - Turnstone.
-The restoration of these houses has been undertaken with sympathy with many original features retained whilst equipping them for modern living.
+It occupies one half of a larger property and the restoration of this house has been undertaken with sympathy with many original features retained whilst equipping it for modern living.
 Sanderling is laid out over 3 floors with sea views from the upper levels, it has been tastefully furnished and decorated to provide a genuine home from home.
-The house has a spacious kitchen diner on the ground floor, a large comfortable living room on the first floor, two double bedrooms - one with kingsize double and the other with zip and link which can be made up as either two single beds or a superking double bed, one large bathroom with shower and a separate WC on the ground floor.
+The house has a spacious kitchen diner on the ground floor, a large comfortable living room on the first floor, two double bedrooms - one with king size double and the other with zip and link which can be made up as either two single beds or a superking double bed, one large bathroom with shower and a separate WC on the ground floor.
 There is off street parking for one car and a lovely shared garden space with seating for al fresco dining.
 Sanderling would make a wonderful base from which to discover all that the East Neuk has to offer.
-Larger groups can be accommodated by taking both Sanderling and its' sister property, next door Turnstone.

 Tucked into a corner of the east coast of Scotland between St Andrews and Edinburgh, the East Neuk of Fife is one of Scotland's most beautiful regions.
 It has a character all its own, attracting artists by the thousands to its unique combination of history, sea, farmland and beaches, its picturesque fishing villages with their Dutch-style houses and its world famous golf courses.
 There is so much to do here for the whole family, from kayaking to horse riding, and yet there is great peace here too.
 In the summer, flowers line the hedgerows and the fields are rich with crops while fishing boats bob in the sea.
 It's a perfect place to relax, to eat well, and to recharge the batteries.
 Eight coastal villages comprise the East Neuk - each with its own special character.